projectara/greybus-spec/source/operations.rst

 executed) by another.
 The particular activity performed is defined by the operation's type.
-An operation is generally implemented by a pair of messages--one containing a request, and the other containing a response, but unidirectional operations (i.e. requests without matching responses) are also supported.
+An operation is generally implemented by a pair of messages--one containing a request, and the other containing a response, but *unidirectional* operations (i.e. requests without matching responses) are also supported.
 Both messages contain a simple header that includes the type of the operation and size of the message.
-In addition, each operation has a unique ID, and both messages in an operation contain this value so a response can be associated with its matching request (unidirectional messages use a reserved ID).
+In addition, each operation has a unique ID, and both messages in an operation contain this value so a response can be associated with its matching request (unidirectional operations use a reserved ID).
 Finally, all responses contain a byte in message header to communicate status of the operation--either success or a reason for a failure.